alex1on/Information-Systems-NTUA/README.md

 - `Redis/utils/tables.py`: Defines arrays/lists with essential information about table definitions, including table names, primary keys, table column names, and data types for each column.
 - `Redis/utils/json_schema.py`: Generates the JSON schema definition file for each table based on the information provided by tables.py.

+> The `json_schema.py` creates the schemas as the default location in the directory `/home/user/schemas`.
+This has to be the same as the directory you have specified in the `redis.properties` connector file of Trino.

 ##### Data loading:
 For loading data into Redis, the following modules and scripts are utilized in conjunction with `Redis/utils/tables.py`:
 - `Redis/utils/redis_connection.py`: Establishes a connection with Redis using information from a `.env` file.